501 - Student Attendance

 Students in grades nine through twelve open enrolling into the school district will be eligible for participation in interscholastic athletics, at the varsity level, in accordance with applicable law.

-board retains all approval authority over requests.
+∙ board retains all approval authority over timely filed requests.

-board delegates all approval authority over requests.
+∙ board delegates all approval authority over timely filed requests.

 After the board makes its decision, the policy needs to be edited to reflect the board's decision.